Mayor of Cebu City: 1988 to present

+In 2024, Rama became the first mayor of Cebu City to be removed by the Ombudsman of the Philippines, being dismissed from office and permanently disqualified from public service on October 3, after being found guilty of nepotism and grave misconduct.

 Salary

-As of 2021, the mayor is paid a monthly salary of based on the second tranche of the Salary Standardization Law of 2019 signed on January 8, 2020 by President Rodrigo Duterte with the position being classified under salary grade 30.
+As of 2021, the mayor is paid a monthly salary of based on the second tranche of the Salary Standardization Law of 2019 with the position being classified under salary grade 30.

 List

 Municipality of Cebu

-This is the list of municipal presidents of Cebu:
+The following served as municipal presidents of Cebu: